NotesHubApp/noteshub-website/data/posts/Press Release/NotesHub 3.2.md

 image: .attachments/nh32-hero.webp
 ---

-## Interactive checkboxes in preview
+## Interactive checkboxes in the preview

+## New hotkeys for a better editing experience

+## Action buttons for code blocks

+## Relative links support

+## Navigation between documents

 ## Other notable features
 - Adds support for underline HTML tag `<u>` in Markdown.